jspsych/jspsych-contrib/packages/extension-touchscreen-buttons/readme.md

 Created by [Younes Strittmatter](https://github.com/younesStrittmatter).

-We would appreciate it if you cited this paper when you use the touchscreen-buttons extension plugin.
+We would appreciate it if you cited this paper when you use the touchscreen-buttons extension.

 Strittmatter, Y., Spitzer, M., Ging-Jehli, N., & Musslick, S. (2023, November 7).
 A jsPsych Touchscreen Extension for Behavioral Research on Touch-Enabled Interface. https://doi.org/10.31234/osf.io/akzwj